 How do you ship orders?

 We ship abroad mainly by local Russian post.
 It’s strange but it works great.
 Tracking is fine and the cost is decent.
 If you send shoes to Australia via EMS, shipping costs about 25 percent of the shoe price.

 What apps do you use?

-We also use Business Insighter to gather statistics.
+We use Business Insighter to gather statistics.
 It’s convenient to check out how fast the orders and payments come.
 We also have the Mailchimp integration for the newsletter so new emails automatically go to the mailing list.
 Sometimes we use Bulk product editor.